 This studio course focuses on boundaries of book form, emphasis on image and concept, and selection of appropriate form (output) to content.
 Students will be encouraged to view the book as a conceptual space.
 Deeper development of sequencing and narrative in traditional and nontraditional formats.
 Forms covered on individual project basis as dictated by idea/concept for appropriate output/manifestation.
 Considerations include sculptural, installation, digital output, etc. Examples and contemporary developments regarding the evolution of the artist book are examined through texts, through the use of our library's artist book collection, in discussion, and during critiques.
 Notes: This course is open to all, and fulfills an introductory, intermediate and advanced level elective course.

 Artist's Book: Narrative + Form

-This studio course is for students interested in producing sequentially developed imagery via linear book structures.
+This course is for students interested in producing sequentially developed imagery via linear book structures.
 Historical examples and contemporary developments regarding the evolution of the artist book are examined through texts, through the use of our library’s artist book collection, in discussion, and during critiques.
 Due to technological advancements over the last century artists now have a variety of media with which to explore output of book projects.
 The class will expose students to the nature and potential of different book structures as well as a variety of materials.
-The course will heighten the student’s ability to utilize the interaction of sequenced content -- the act of turning pages-- to express the continuity of an idea flowing through a continuum.
+The course will heighten the student’s ability to utilize the interaction of sequenced content—the act of turning pages—to express the continuity of an idea flowing through a continuum.
 Students realize the potential of narrative, sequence, and pacing, together with the importance of combining word and image.
-Note: Open Elective.
-Required for Fourth Year Print Majors.
+Open elective.
+One semester required for Printmaking majors for graduation.